Applying for a personal licence

 - Please find on completing your application.

-- A criminal convictions certificate or a criminal records certificate available from .
+A basic disclosure and barring service check (a copy of your criminal record) which is called a 'basic disclosure'.
 There is a charge for the certificate.
 Please note that we must see the original certificate and that it must be dated no earlier than one month prior to your application.

 - Two passport size photographs, one of which is endorsed on the reverse as a true likeness by a solicitor or notary, a person of standing in the community or an individual with a professional qualification.

 The application fee of £37 must be submitted with the application and can be made by credit or debit card or by cheque made payable to Vale of White Horse District Council.

 To make amendments to a personal licence, write to the council which issued the licence detailing the amendments that are required.
 You must also enclose your existing licence and a fee of £10.50, plus a new passport size photograph if a new badge is required.

 As of 1 April 2015 personal alcohol licences are deemed to be valid indefinitely and there is no requirement to renew your licence.